Last Updated: January 27th, 2021 with PHI usage and breach disclosure timeline clarifications

 3.10.1.
 Notice of Security Breach.

-Subject to Section 3.10.3, Cerulean will promptly notify Customer following Cerulean's discovery of a Security Breach in accordance with HIPAA and in the most expedient time possible under the circumstances, consistent with the legitimate needs of applicable law enforcement and applicable laws, and after taking any measures Cerulean deems necessary to determine the scope of the Security Breach and to restore the reasonable integrity of Cerulean's systems.
+Subject to Section 3.10.3, Cerulean will, within ten (10) business days, notify Customer following Cerulean's discovery of a Security Breach in accordance with HIPAA and in the most expedient time possible under the circumstances, consistent with the legitimate needs of applicable law enforcement and applicable laws, and after taking any measures Cerulean deems necessary to determine the scope of the Security Breach and to restore the reasonable integrity of Cerulean's systems.

 To the extent practicable, Cerulean will use commercially reasonable efforts to mitigate any further harmful effects of a Security Breach caused by Cerulean.